Three Bridges railway station: Electrification

 Three Bridges was a key site for the electrification scheme for the Brighton main line during 1932/33, housing the control room for the scheme, and was one of three locations where current was taken from the national network and transmitted to substations.
 Electric multiple unit trains began to run between London and Three Bridges on 17 July 1932.
 The line was electrified throughout on 30 December.
 At the same time the practice of using "slip coaches" for East Grinstead at Three Bridges from expresses bound for the south coast was abandoned by the Southern Railway.
 The line from Three Bridges to Horsham was electrified in May 1938.
 The single-track branch line to East Grinstead was never electrified.
 It remained steam operated, using tank locomotives of the M7 and H classes hauling push–pull trains.
-After the end of steam operation in 1964, it was then briefly operated by diesel-electric multiple units of British Rail Class 205 but closed on 2 January 1967.
+After the end of steam operation in 1964, it was then briefly operated by diesel-electric multiple units but closed on 2 January 1967.

 Accidents

-There have been five recorded accidents at Three Bridges station, the first two of which were relatively minor and involved no injuries.
-On 12 April 1858 an engine collided with passenger carriages, and on 18 October 1863 an excursion train hit the buffer stops.
+There have been five recorded accidents at Three Bridges station; the first two of which were relatively minor and involved no injuries.
+On 12 April 1858, an engine collided with passenger carriages and, on 18 October 1863, an excursion train hit the buffer stops.
 Two members of station staff died on 13 December 1868 from an explosion of naphtha in a truck of a goods train.
 On 10 January 1923, shunter Frederick Harmer aged 23, was at work when he slipped from boarding that was covering signal wires.
 Harmer fell onto the buffer of a wagon and was crushed fatally.
-On 28 January 1933 an electric train crashed into the back of a steam freight train waiting at the signal box.
+On 28 January 1933, an electric train crashed into the back of a steam freight train waiting at the signal box.
 The driver of the electric train and the guard of the freight train were both seriously injured.